 Arianism

-Arianism is an anti-trinitarian Christian heresy of the 4th century and is not to be confused with the Natzi’s Aryanism of the 20th century.
+Arianism is an anti-trinitarian Christian heresy of the 4th century and is not to be confused with Natzi’s Aryanism of the 20th century.

 Arius (250 or 256-336) was the Presbyter from Alexandria Egypt.
 His teachings on the nature of the Godhead were not standard Trinitarian.
 None of his writing have survived as they were ordered burned.
-The only thing we have of what he might have been teaching are what is in the writings of those who disputed against him.
+The only thing we have of what he might have been teaching is what is in the writings of those who disputed against him.
 Many believe that he was unjustly accused, and was caught up in the infighting caused by the Empire’s need for a standardized faith.

 The servicing sources say that Arius’ Scriptural stance was in,